gjn/mf-chsdi/chsdi/public/doc/source/index.rst

 ..
-CH SDI documentation master file, created by sphinx-quickstart on Wed Jul 21 07:44:14 2010.
+GeoAdmin API documentation master file, created by sphinx-quickstart on Wed Jul 21 07:44:14 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.